nie-ine/e-editiones/README.md

 ### Deploy to GitHub Pages

-1. Build the site by running ``jekyll build``, which will generate static page files in the /docs directory.
+1. Build the site by running ``bundle exec jekyll build``, which will generate static page files in the /docs directory.
 1. Add changes to Git, commit them and push everything to GitHub:
    1. ``git add .``
    1. ``git commit -m "Deploy site to GitHub Pages"`` (or whatever message suits your needs)